Nothing is more comforting than a bowl of hot soup and this 30 Minute Dairy Free Tomato Basil Soup tops the list for me.

 - 1/2 teaspoon garlic powder

-Add your cooking fat of choice (I use olive oil or ghee), sliced onion, and minced garlic to your pot.
+- Add your cooking fat of choice, sliced onion, and minced garlic to your pot.
 Saute on medium high heat for approximately 3 - 5 minutes or until onion wilts and becomes a bit translucent.
 You do not want your onion or garlic to brown.

-Add tomatoes and chicken broth to your pot.
+- Add tomatoes and chicken broth to your pot.
+(No need to chop the tomatoes.
+We'll blend everything later.)
 Cover and cook on medium high heat until tomato skin wrinkles and pulls back from tomato flesh.
 This typically takes 10 - 15 minutes.